gradle/gradle/subprojects/docs/src/docs/release/notes.md

 in the next major Gradle version (Gradle 3.0).
 See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](http://discuss.gradle.org).

+### Setting the log level from build logic

+The ability to set the log level from build logic using [LoggingManager.setLevel()](javadoc/org/gradle/api/logging/LoggingManager.html#setLevel%28org.gradle.api.logging.LogLevel%29) is now deprecated and scheduled for removal in the next release of Gradle.
+If you are using this feature to control logging of messages from Ant tasks, please use the [AntBuilder.setLifecycleLogLevel()](javadoc/org/gradle/api/AntBuilder.html#setLifecycleLogLevel%28java.lang.String%29) method instead.

 ### Support for running Gradle on Java 6